bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 :::

 #### Launch with Custom Build on Linux
 You must run the Create Linux Shortcut step before running a custom build.
-This will launch blender using your custom binary, but with the Add-Ons and preferences of your project.
+This will launch blender using your custom binary, but with the Extensions and preferences of your project.

 1. Navigate to your custom Blender binary
 2. Right Click the binary